Offbeatmammal/jsNoSpam/README.md

 Note
 ----
-<b><i>In order to reduce the ease with which spambots can get around this, please rename the functions <code>jsNSemail</code> and <code>jsNSemail</code> in your deployment,
+<b><i>In order to reduce the ease with which spambots can get around this (helping preserve the value for everyone!), please rename the functions <code>jsNSemail</code> and <code>jsNSemail</code> in your deployment,
-and/or consider using a JS minification service to further obscure things.
+and/or consider using a JS minification/uglification service to further obscure things.</b></i>
 Also, you don't have to use plain ROT13 as the only encoding scheme.
-There are simple variations which rotate forward/backward a different number of letters or you can use a different cipher scheme altogether. </i></b>
+There are simple variations which rotate forward/backward a different number of letters or you can use a different cipher scheme altogether.

 Contribute
 ----------